 Donate to the LIJ Medical Center

-When patients require end-of-life care, Dr. Dana Lustbader and her staff do their best to maintain a sense of serenity, calm, caring, tranquility and peace.
-Dr. Lustbader is the head of Palliative Medicine at North Shore University Hospital, where she focuses on dealing with the treatment of suffering for those patients with life-limiting illnesses.
-The Palliative care unit is unique in that the staff not only takes care of patients, but looks after their families as well, trying to make everyone as comfortable as possible in the last days and nights when caring is all that can be done before a loved one passes away.
+When patients require end-of-life care, the Palliative Care staff do their best to maintain a sense of serenity, calm, caring, tranquility and peace.
+The Palliative Care unit is unique in that the staff not only takes care of patients, but looks after their families as well, trying to make everyone as comfortable as possible in the last days and nights when caring is all that can be done before a loved one passes away.

-Support the work of Dr. Lustbader and Palliative Care
+Support the work of the Palliative Care staff

 Donate to the Palliative Care Suite